webnf/webnf/README.md

 web projects and then grew some architectural spines in the form of the vhosting servlet runner.

+## Help wanted

+We are looking for code that should be useful to most clojure coders, especially when working on web apps.

-# Will it ever be done?
+## Will it ever be done?

 There are two important milestones, before webnf should be considered near 1.0: